 HEAT (Health Education and Awareness Team) members do public health outreach events and teach workshops about safer sexual behaviors, contraception, healthy eating choices, body image, sleep, vaping, helping friends in distress, and the impact of social media and devices, among others.
 HEAT events address issues that make the campus community healthier, safer, and more enjoyable.
 We also sponsor events like the Tobacco-Free Hokies T-Shirt Campaign, Wrap that Package Week, and the Body Matters Project.

-The IMPACT (Initiating and Motivating a Positive Alcohol Culture Together) Peer Education and Prevention Team is an integral part of Hokie Wellness.
-The group creates an effective peer network that promotes positive alcohol choices by students and works to positively change the campus and community environment and culture.
-They promote the Party Positive message and support fellow Hokies through outreach and education.
+The IMPACT Peer Education and Prevention Team is an integral part of Hokie Wellness.
+The goal of this group is to create an effective peer network that promotes the Party Positive message, works to positively change the campus and community environment and culture, and supports fellow Hokies through judgment-free substance misuse prevention outreach and education.

 Financial Wellness Peer Educators are trained on major aspects of personal financial management (budgeting, credit, student loans, financial planning/goal setting, and banking terminology) in addition to identifying campus resources for students to save money.